 Serve and Enjoy

 Take it out of the pan.
 Serve while warm.
-You can now enjoy your homemade Southern Style Hoe Cake.
+You can now enjoy your homemade Hoe Cake.

-Tips: You can add honey, syrup, and strawberry to your hoe cake for decoration and better taste.
+Tips: You can add honey, syrup, and strawberries to your hoecake for decoration and better taste.

 Helpful Tips